shaloo/docs.arcana/docs/use_cases.md

 ---
-slug: /an_use_cases
-id: idanusecases
-sidebar_custom_props:
-  cardIcon: 📝
+alias: arcana-auth-use-cases
+title: 'Arcana Auth Use Cases'
+description: 'What problems does Arcana Auth solve?
+What can Web3 app developers gain by integrating apps with the Auth SDK?'
 arcana:
   root_rel_path: .
 ---

-#  Web3 Auth Use Cases
+#  Arcana Auth Use Cases

 The {{config.extra.arcana.sdk_name}} allows developers to supercharge their Web3 apps with plug-and-play user authentication.
 Also, authenticated app users can instantly access the embedded, non-custodial {{config.extra.arcana.wallet_name}} to securely sign blockchain transactions, without having to install any browser extension or manage keys.